TKMM-Team/Tkmm-Wiki/wwwroot/docs/settings/index.md

 This is the folder where your mods and profiles are stored.

 > [!NOTE]
-> Unless you have low disk space on your system drive, it is recomended to leave this as the default.
+> Unless you have low disk space on your system drive, it is recommended to leave this as the default.

 ### 7z Path